pjmorales27/Senior-Project/README.md

 # Senior-Project
-Fanucci Farm Rundown
+Fanucci Farm Rundown,
-Designing a website to edit and update the daily "Rundown" which is filled by the SQL database.
+designing a website to edit and update the daily "Rundown" which is filled by the SQL database.